 The report that's produced will be signed off by the assessor and by a director of your organisation, before being submitted to the Environment Agency to demonstrate compliance with ESOS.

-Essentially it is not too late for us to help your organisation comply.
-The information below further clarifies how the EA intends to enforce and apply the legislation:
+The information below further clarified how the EA intends to enforce and apply the legislation:

 - If a company had not notified the EA by 29 January 2016, there may be the possibility that enforcement action will be taken.
 Financial penalties range between £5,000 and £50,000 plus £500 per day thereafter (up to 80 days).

-- Companies still trying to push through ISO 50001 as a form of compliance now have until 30 June to gain certification.
+- Companies trying to push through ISO 50001 as a form of compliance had until 30 June 2016 to gain certification.

 - Enforcement notices from the EA to organisations believed to be out of compliance can legally force them to provide information about their situation, and will be used to make companies declare their status.
 The EA suggest a three-month window is likely to be given to rectify the non-compliance situation, still allowing for civil penalties in serious instances, however.